Calgary Zoo Elephant Crossing

 Elephant Crossing at The Calgary Zoo is a redevelopment of the original large animal building, which (until 2015) accommodated the Zoo's herd of Asia Elephants, a series of terrariums / aquariums, and a multi-functional indoor area for traveling exhibits.
-The facility currently hosts the Komodo Dragon exhibit and will host the new panda exhibit in 2018.
+The facility currently hosts the Panda Passage exhibit.
 This project is one of the cornerstones of The Calgary Zoo’s initiative in becoming one of the top five zoological parks in North America.
 The redevelopment provided over two-thirds more space for the elephants and an enhanced visitor experience through the addition of both indoor and outdoor amphitheatres.

 The redevelopment addressed the special needs of the elephants and the visual perception that the public has of the exhibit by providing a series of extended view phases and large volumes.
 We based the architecture and theme of the facility on a South-East Asian influence using traditional forms and building materials such as wood structural elements and screens.

 The project includes a number of sustainable design elements such as a re-use of the building materials, natural ventilation, day lighting, and animal waste recycling.